INNFINITEMINDS/neurodevstat/data/README.md

 ## Notes

-* Scripts in this directory can be used to download the appropriate data files from the NCBI database in `sra` format.
+* Scripts in this directory can be used to download data files from the [NCBI Short Read Archive database](https://www.ncbi.nlm.nih.gov/sra) in `sra` format.

 * The `sra` files must then be converted via ([fastq-dump](https://www.ncbi.nlm.nih.gov/books/NBK158900/)) to `fastq`